lhcjun/social-media-pic/README.md

 - Custom photo feed based on who you follow

+* Create posts with photos
-* Like posts
+  - Like posts
     - View all likes on a post
-* Comment on posts
+  - Comment on posts
     - View all comments on a post
 * Search for users
-  - Search based on usernames
+  - Search based on names or usernames
 * Profile
   - Follow / Unfollow Users
+    - View all followings & followers of a user
   - Change img view from grid layout to feed layout
   * Edit profile (profile img / name / bio)
+  * Reset password
 * Sign in / Sign up
   - Forgot / Reset Password
   <p>